goatryan/ostickets-prereqs/README.md

 <h2>Installation Steps</h2>
 <h2> Step1: Create Virtual Machine on Azure</h2>

-If you  do not know how to create a virtual machine in Azure, look at my youtube video where I start from the begininning.
+If you  do not know how to create a virtual machine in Azure, look at my youtube video where I start from the beginning.
 Create a Resource Group.
-Next create a windows 10 Virtual Machine with 4 Virtual CPUs.
+Next, create a Windows 10 Virtual Machine with 4 Virtual CPUs.
 Lastly, allow it to create a Virtual Network (Vnet)

 Once created log in by using Microsoft Remote Desktop.